Versational® launches Project Meeting AI (PM-AI™) to increase project success by 15%

 The Versational team spent 6 months working with 48 project leaders to find ways for project teams to increase productivity.
 They evaluated project activities in agile and waterfall environments spanning different industries such as healthcare, fintech, recruiting, marketing agencies and law firms.

-Versational is working with a leading academic institution in AI and business leaders to deliver technologies that enable project teams to achieve their business objectives.
+Versational is working with a leading academic institution in AI to deliver technologies that enable project teams to achieve their business objectives.
 For more information, please visit: www.versational.ai

 Ipsita Ghosh